wilblack/lilybot/README.md

 You will need to configure your Pi for WiFi by editing the `/etc/network/interfaces` file.
 See here for more info http://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis

+After you edit the `interfaces` file, reboot the Pi and check for the Pi's IP address on your router, it may have changed.
+You should now be able to ssh in over Wi-Fi.